GoGetCorp/GoGetGoTask/README.md

 This task is doable in a 1-2 hours if you manage to google up the basics and understand a bit of what is going on.

-I suggest you READ the entirety before starting the task ;)
+I suggest you READ the entirety of this document before starting the task ;)

 # Deadline and submission